 Deferred income tax assets are recognised when it is probable that future taxable profit will be available against which these temporary differences can be utilised.

-Deferred income tax related to cash flow hedges is recognised in equity and subsequently in the consolidated income statement together with the deferred gain or loss.
+Deferred income tax related to FVOCI reserves is recognised in equity and subsequently in the consolidated income statement together with the deferred gain or loss.